MOBILE¶

 - Search incidents by keyword or

-- Enable "Related to Me" filter to prioritize incidents notified to you, assigned to you, or related to your on-call rules.
+- Enable "Related to Me" filter to prioritize viewing incidents notified to you, assigned to you, or related to your on-call rules.

 - Long-press to enter multi-select mode and batch update incident status.